 I like to bet big on a few big ideas so i hold on average only 3-6 counters at any one time.
-I use both FA and TA and stack up all the short-term and long-term probabilities in my favor to absolutely shred my risk to the minimum (since i bet big) and maximise my upside in terms of timing, entry, and exit.
-Bet on the biggest, best ideas and don't waste time, energy and money on small, meaningless, risky bets.
-I want to take out the meat of a move, then move on to the next idea.
-Focus on trading well, instead of making fast money.
-It only takes one, black swan, greedy mistake to cause irreparable damage.
+I use both FA and TA and try to stack up all the short-term and long-term probabilities in my favor to absolutely shred my risk to the minimum (since i bet big) and maximise my upside in terms of timing, entry, and exit.
+I bet on the biggest, best ideas I have and will pass up on many opportunities if the Fa.

 Fundamental analysis enables you to step before, or go against, the crowd, and tells you what the right price should be.
 Technical analysis teaches you to read, follow, and move in alignment with the crowd and see what price is trying to do.